---

 ### Storage

-Storage slots 0 through 63 live in the account header stem at sub-indices
+Storage slots 0 through 63 live in the account header's stem at

 ```python